humairaa-k/capstone-project-1-/README.md

 ## Future Improvements

-- **Move opportunities from JSON to the database** — migrate `data/opportunities.json` into a proper `Opportunity` model in `schema.prisma`, replacing file reads/writes in `lib/opportunities.ts` with Prisma queries
 - **Company/organization pages with full CRUD** — a separate `Organization` model with its own profile page, instead of storing org names as plain text
 - **Profile page with real editing** — a form to update username, email, password, and profile photo
 - **Automated testing** — no unit or end-to-end tests yet; priority areas are the dashboard stats, approve/decline logic, and signup/login flow
 - **Contact form** — wire it up to save submissions to the database or send them via an email service (e.g. Resend)
 - **Google OAuth** — schema already supports it via the `Account` model; just needs adding to `lib/auth.ts`
 - **Email notifications** — notify users when their submission is approved/declined, and notify admins on new submissions
-- **Opportunities filters** — fix filter visibility on small screens (currently broken on mobile)
+- **Opportunities filters** — fix filter visibility on small screens (currently not visible on mobile)
 - **Dashboard** — expand admin controls, insights, and refinements beyond current stats/charts
 - **CV Builder** — add more templates, sections, and export options